mrboombastic69/phishing-detection-extension/README.md

-A Browser Extension to detect phishing emails
+A Browser Extension to detect phishing emails and urls